-Our customer, a global manufacturer of machines for process automation and the chemical industry, is expanding rapidly.
-On the one hand through organic growth, on the other hand through acquisition.
+Our customer, a globally operating manufacturer of machines for process automation and the chemical industry, is expanding rapidly.
+This expansion is taking place through both organic growth and acquisitions.

-The CTO explains the challenge as follows: “With the acquisitions, we have the constant problem of integrating new control software and other systems into our system.“
+The CTO explains the challenge as follows: "Through the acquisitions, we constantly face the problem of integrating new control software and other systems into our infrastructure."

-"We also wanted to automate the placement of the workloads” explains Yves Sandfort, comdivision's project manager“ the customer wanted to introduce a cloud strategy that on the one hand can operate workloads flexibly, either on-premises in their own data center, or move them to the cloud.
-We had already made it clear during the early discussions: not every workload is suitable for the cloud!
-Of course, if the machine has to be connected directly by cable, it goes without saying that this app cannot go into the cloud, but you also have to keep an eye on how much traffic the app is causing and in which direction it is going: 'In is cheap, out is expensive,'laughs Sandfort.
+"We also wanted to automate the workload placement" explains Yves Sandfort, comdivision's project manager.
+"The customer intended to implement a cloud strategy that provides flexible operation of workloads, either on-premises in their own data center or in the cloud.
+From the outset, we made it clear that not every workload is suitable for the cloud.
+For example, if a machine needs to be directly connected via cable, this app cannot be moved to the cloud.
+Additionally, one must also consider how much traffic the app generates and in which direction it goes.
+Inbound is cheap, outbound is expensive," Sandfort chuckles.

-For comdivision, this meant that a function for the initial evaluation of the workload should also be integrated into theself-service catalog that the developers should be provided with.
-Yves Sandfort explains the customer's ideas as follows: “The developer goes to theself-service portal and gives a preliminary assessment so that it can be determined on this basis whether the workload should be hosted on-prem oroff-prem."
+This led comdivision to integrate a function for the initial workload assessment into the self-service catalogue that developers should have access to.
+Yves Sandfort explains the customer's vision: "The developer goes to the self-service portal and gives a preliminary assessment so that it can be determined on this basis whether the workload should be hosted on-prem or off-prem."

-Because of the required flexibility, it made sense to integrate a hybrid cloud with VMware Cloud on AWS: “We developed a concept for the customer in which a self-service catalog with VMware vRealize Automation is provided.
-Here we can not only centrally manage project-based guidelines, butalso cost calculation and resource usage" explains Sandfort: "With The VMware Service Broker, we can store VMC on AWS machine blueprints and also integrate AWS-native development tools and services."
+To achieve the required flexibility, comdivision decided to integrate a hybrid cloud with VMware Cloud on AWS: “We developed a concept for the customer in which a self-service catalogue with VMware vRealize Automation is provided.
+Here, we can not only centrally manage project-based policies, but also cost calculation and resource usage" Sandfort explains.
+"With the VMware Service Broker, we can store VMC on AWS machine blueprints and also integrate AWS-native development tools and services."

-Policies are to be developed which, based on a rating of 1-10, allow the initial deployment to be carried out either on-premises orat VMC on AWS.
-"The nice thing is," says the CTO, "that we can still 'bring the workload home' afterwards, should it turn out that the traffic is higher than expected!".
+Policies are to be developed to allow the initial deployment to be carried out on-premises or at VMC on AWS based on a rating of 1 to 10.
+"The nice thing is," says the CTO, "that we can still 'bring the workload home' afterwards, if it turns out that the traffic is higher than expected!"

-"In The next step, we want to present resource planning with vRealize Operations,"reports Sandfort, "this way we can improve capacity planning and transparency ... but one thing at a time," Sandfort concluded with a wink.
+"In the next step, we want to present resource planning with vRealize Operations," Sandfort reports, "so we can further improve capacity planning and transparency”.
+Sandfort concludes with a wink: "But one thing at a time."